robzolkos/sendgrid-webhook/README.md

 If a non-post event is detected the module emits a 'request_error' event.

-If an event not defined from the list above is in the request parameters, a 'event_error' event is emmited.
+If an event not defined from the list above is in the request parameters, a 'event_error' event is emitted.

 The server has a /ping GET method to check it is up.
 It returns a ‘pong’ response if it is up.